 For many, it can also be financially exhausting, sometimes forcing us to dig into savings to cover either the state or federal requirement that we owe.
 Even after many of us have hired CPAs to properly review and complete our tax requirements, there is often a balance to be paid or little to no refund.
 The good news is that there are some strategies that will ease that burden and help reduce your overall income taxes.
-Below are some of the best strategies to keep in mind that will help reduce your income taxes.

 1. Branch Out As An Entrepreneur